-- DB2 Common Server Version 2.1 databases can be updated with two-phase commit in a unit of work only when DB2 for OS/390 Version 5.1 is not the transaction manager database. - If the TM_DATABASE for the transaction is DB2 for OS/390 Version 5.1, then DB2 CS V2.1 databases participating in that transaction become READ-ONLY for the client application. - Mixed connection scenarios for DB2 Universal Database Version 5 client applications are only supported if DB2 for OS/390 Version 5.1 is the TM_DATABASE for the transaction.
-For further information refer to the chapter Setting Up Two-phase Commit Using TCP/IP in DB2 Connect Enterprise Edition Quick Beginnings. - 4.
-The database levels supported for two-phase commit transactions over TCP/IP depend on the Client Application Enabler level, the TM_DATABASE level, and the participant database levels.
+- 1. DB2 Common Server Version 2.1 databases can be updated with two-phase commit in a unit of work only when DB2 for OS/390 Version 5.1 is not the transaction manager database. - If the TM\DATABASE for the transaction is DB2 for OS/390 Version 5.1, then DB2 CS V2.1 databases participating in that transaction become READ-ONLY for the client application. - DB2 Universal Database Version 5 client applications can participate in distributed units of work with different levels of database server only if DB2 for OS/390 Version 5.1 is the TM\DATABASE for the transaction.
+For further information refer to either DB2 Connect Enterprise Edition Quick Beginnings, or DB2 Connect Personal Edition Quick Beginnings.

+4. The database levels supported for two-phase commit transactions over TCP/IP depend on the Client Application Enabler level, the TM\DATABASE level, and the participant database levels.